seharajmal/VBS_unitarity/workflow.md

 tar xf ../*.xz

-step 3: assign vlaues to mentioned varaiables according to your need.
+step 3: assign vlaues to mentioned variables according to your need.

 NEVENTS=10000
 RANDOMSEED=12345